3 October 2019

 “It is said that analyzing pleasure, or beauty, destroys it.
 That is the intention of this article.”

-One important idea is that patriarchy is embedded within language itself (filmic and non-filmic).
+One important idea in this essay is that patriarchy is embedded within language itself.
 Patterns of male dominance are reinforced through use of this coded language.
-One route for dismantling this relationship is to break it down into its component parts and reveal the psychological nuts and bolts behind the mystery.
-Mulvey makes good on this point through incisive analysis of examples from classic films (Hitchcock, von Sternberg).
+One route for dismantling this relationship is to break it down into its component parts and reveal its psychological nuts and bolts.
+Mulvey demonstrates this with examples from classic films (Hitchcock, von Sternberg).
 Her tone is direct, intelligent, and assertive.
 The essay’s goals and intentions are clearly stated, then achieved.
-It is powerfully written.

-Additional themes: cinema as a system of representation, sexual imbalance, castration threat, phallocentrism, scopophilia, the male gaze, cinematic pleasure, the mirror phase, narcissism, voyeurism, heterosexual division of labor, the Hollywood star system.
+Main themes: gender, sex, psychoanalysis, Freud, cinema as a system of representation, sexual imbalance, castration threat, phallocentrism, scopophilia, the male gaze, cinematic pleasure, the mirror phase, narcissism, voyeurism, heterosexual division of labor, the Hollywood star system.

 How does this relate to scenography?

 Mulvey discusses production design directly through analysis of the cinematography of the films of von Sternberg and Hitchcock.
-She argues that shallow pictorial space and framing both limits and emphasizes erotic desire in the films of von Sternberg.
+She argues that shallow pictorial space and framing both limit and emphasize erotic desire in the films of von Sternberg.
 In the work of Hitchcock, space and depth are expanded through narrative point-of-view and camera angle.
 This leads to a more complex erotic association between viewer and film.